Infant Massage Do’s and Don’ts: A Safe Guide for Parents

 Creating a Calm Environment

-Make sure the room is warm and comfortable; a chilly atmosphere can make your baby fussy and less receptive.
-Use soft, dim lighting to create a soothing ambiance that promotes relaxation.
+A calm setting helps both you and your baby relax and connect.
+Make sure the room is warm and comfortable.
+A chilly atmosphere can make your baby fussy and less open to touch.

 Observing Baby’s Cues